-- strategies for assessing the capacity and cost effectiveness of sourcing local inputs (goods and services) from the regional economy during the pre-construction, construction, operation and rehabilitation phases of the project - employment strategies for local residents, including members of Indigenous communities and people with a disability, including a skills assessment and recruitment and training programs to be offered - strategies adopting relevant government policy, relating to: - the level of training provided for construction contracts on Queensland Government building and construction contracts, with regard to the Queensland Government Building and Construction Contracts Structured Training Policy-the 10 per cent training policy (Skills Queensland 2008) - Indigenous employment opportunities.
-The Indigenous Employment Policy for Queensland Government: Building and Civil Construction Projects-the 20 per cent policy (Department of Employment, Economic Development and Innovation 2008) could be adopted or its implementation measures used as a guide or tool for engagement of Indigenous workers - developing a local industry participation plan (LIPP) under the Local Industry Policy (Department of Employment, Economic Development and Innovation 2010)- see the Local Industry Policy Guidelines (Department of Employment, Economic Development and Innovation 2011a).
+- strategies for assessing the cost effectiveness of sourcing local inputs from the regional economy during the construction, operation and rehabilitation phases of the project - employment strategies for local residents, including members of Indigenous communities and people with a disability, including a skills assessment and recruitment and training programs to be offered - strategies responding to relevant government policy, relating to: - the level of training provided for construction contracts on Queensland Government building and construction contracts, with regard to the Queensland Government Building and Construction Contracts Structured Training Policy-the 10 per cent training policy (Skills Queensland 2008) - Indigenous employment opportunities.
+The Indigenous Employment Policy for Queensland Government: Building and Civil Construction Projects-the 20 per cent policy (Department of Employment, Economic Development and Innovation 2008a) could be adopted or its implementation measures used as a guide or tool for engagement of Indigenous workers - developing a local industry participation plan (LIPP) under the Local Industry Policy (Department of Employment, Economic Development and Innovation 2010) see the Local Industry Policy Guidelines (Department of Employment, Economic Development and Innovation 2011a).